Covenant Academy

 How does Covenant Academy spend its money?

 Covenant Academy directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Covenant Academy tax-deductible?